MOJTABAFA/ECG2AF_App/README.md

 ## 📧 Contact

-💡 For any questions or suggestions, please feel free to contact me either at mfazli@meei.harvard.edu or mfazli@stanford.edu
+💡 For any questions or suggestions, please feel free to contact me at mfazli@stanford.edu

 💡 © Mojtaba Fazli Nov, 2024.